thefirstqubit/Projects/README.md

 - Clean OS Reinstallation: macOS was subsequently reinstalled from a trusted source (Apple's recovery servers) onto the now-clean disk.
 - Factory reset and re-configuration of home network router and router settings.

+# Comments

-I gained a lot of new Linux CLI and clamav skills throughout this security experience.
+I accummulated a lot of new Linux CLI and clamav knowledge and skills through this security experience.
 Please see the link at the beginning of the page for the full comprehensive Security Incident Report !